Skip to content

 npx netlify-cli deploy --dir . --prod

-TKO loads from a CDN (esm.run or jsdelivr).
-Your app is just HTML + the browser’s ES module loader.
+TKO loads over the browser’s native ES module loader via an import map.
 No server-side rendering, no Node.js, no build artifacts.
 The entire deploy is one file.

 As your app grows you can add a bundler, but you don’t have to.
 Many production TKO apps are a handful of HTML files and a CSS stylesheet.